 1. About West Kilbride Early Years Class

 West Kilbride Early Years Class is an Early Years Class within the associated Primary School.
-The class provides learning experiences for ante-pre and pre-school children aged 3-5 across during term-time hours, with a capacity for 24 children in each session- although parents can choose to use a blended model with other childcare providers using a mix of full days, mornings and afternoons.
+The class provides learning experiences for ante-pre and pre-school children aged 3-5 across one daily session from 9am-3pm during term-time hours, with a capacity for 24 children in each session- although parents can choose to use a blended model with other childcare providers using a mix of full days, mornings and afternoons.
 The Early Years Class provides a variety of activities and experiences designed to aid in the cognitive and social learning and development of ante-pre and pre-schoolers before they enter primary school.

 2. How many incidents happened to which the ‘Duty of Candour’ applies?